The NIDILRR Program Directory: Origin and Purpose

 Descriptor Terms: - Terms applied by NARIC staff to standardize retrieval across all NARIC databases; based on the REHABDATA Thesaurus.

-Defunded: - Projects that received funding in 1992 or later, but that no longer receive funding, are described in this field as being "defunded."
+Defunded: - Projects that received funding in 1992 or later, but have completed their funded activities.

 See Also: - Institutions with similar, previously funded grants will have links about those projects.